HumanCompatibleAI/imitation/docs/development/contributing/code-of-conduct.rst

 * **When we disagree, try to understand why**.
 It is important that we resolve disagreements and differing views constructively.
 Focus on helping to resolve issues and learning from mistakes.

-Adapted from the original text courtesy of the `Django project <https://www.djangoproject.com/conduct/>`_.
+Adapted from the original text courtesy of the `Django project <https://www.djangoproject.com/conduct/>`_, licensed under a `Creative Commons Attribution 3.0 License <https://creativecommons.org/licenses/by/3.0/>`_.